SREOp/TwitterClone/readme.md

             class profile

-## TODO(Together): Create HTML and Style for Input Box
+## TODO: Create HTML and Style for Input Box

-## TODO(Together): Create HTML and Style for Individual Tweet
+## TODO: Create HTML and Style for Individual Tweet

-### TODO: Complete User Info HTML and Styling
+### TODO: User Info HTML and Styling

-It needs to follow a class structure like this:
+Class structures like this:

     class tweet-user-info